-We would like to tell you about regulations that are currently enforced as part of Building Regulation Part L1b being a FENSA registered company since it all began.
+We would like to tell you about regulations that are currently being enforced as part of Building Regulation Part L1b.
+Being a FENSA registered company since it all began.
 In 2002.
 We would like to educate people about some salesman ploys that they may come across when getting a price for replacement windows.

 The new method of complying with this area of the Building Regulations that covers thermal efficiency, energy efficiency and solar gain.

-Before these changes, to get windows and doors to comply with building control you needed to achieve a good overall U-value or specify a sealed unit with an outer glass pane having a U-value of 1.2 or less using a low emissivity glass (Pilkington K or Saint-Gobain soft coat glass) coating on one side of the sealed unit and using hollow metal spacer bar to hold desiccant, the spacer bar also helps to maintain a unit structural integrity and gives us different unit thickness ie 24mm or 28mm units.
+Before these changes, to get windows and doors to comply with building control you needed to achieve an excellent overall U-value or specify a sealed unit with an outer glass pane having a U-value of 1.2 or less.
+Using a low emissivity glass (Pilkington K or Saint-Gobain soft coat glass) coating on one side of the sealed unit and using hollow metal spacer bar to hold desiccant, the spacer bar also helps to maintain the glass unit structural integrity and gives us different unit thickness, ie 24mm or 28mm units.
 This type of spacer bar is also one of the worst products to use as aluminium is a highly conductive metal and conducts heat at the edge of the sealed unit, reducing the insulation.

 British Fenestration Ratings Council (BFRC) has created a system that checks all the components to ensure the final product reaches the energy efficient standard claimed.

 Surface coatings on the glass to reflect or trap energy.

 Air leakage between the moving, opening parts of the window.